Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Christmas stocking stuffers can be purchased all througout the year and saved for Christmas Eve.
 I keep a bag under my bed of "treasures" I find throughout the year.
 When the Christmas season comes, I already have most of the stocking stuffers and don't need to spend money on those at a time when money is already getting tighter than usual.

+Stocking Stuffers At The Dollar Store.
 Having five kids, I tend to get stressed about stocking stuffers.
 I even had my husband do it one year and he was so frustrated because he could not find many "little" items under five dollars.
 And that can add up quick!
 So my solution was "Dollar Tree".
-They have many stores, but we travel a few extra miles to their "super store".
-The children draw names and each child can buy five items.
-All of the kids buy for mom and dad.
-We laugh at what the kids buy for each other!
-It makes Christmas so much more enjoyable.
-And much less stress!

 The day after Halloween, get as much candy you can for half price.
 Get only the ones that are not Halloween looking and then freeze the candy.
 Watch as your kids scream with delight on Christmas morning when they see their stockings!